illufoxKusanagi/excel-formatter/readme.md

 ## Tips for Best Results

 - Make sure Excel files aren't open in another application when processing
-- For very large files, processing may take a few minutes
+- For very large files, processing may take a few minutes and consumes a lot of memory (RAM).
+Make sure your computer has enough memory to run large files
-- The output file will maintain the same structure as the original except for the deleted rows and reformatted numbers
+- The output file will maintain the same structure as the original except for the deleted reformatted numbers
-- You should not cancel the process once it started, or it could cause your computer error
+- You should not cancel the process once it started

 ## Technical Details